 Camden Music Service Half Term Courses

-In order to enrich our music provision even further, we partner with some fantastic local music organisations such as the Camden Music Hub, Royal Academy of Music and most recently, Drake Music.
+In order to enrich our music provision even further, we partner with some fantastic local music organisations such as the Camden Music Hub, Royal Academy of Music, Langham Arts and the All Souls Orchestra, Drake Music and most recently, the Aurora Orchestra.
 The RAM provides us with high quality composition workshops which culminate in performances in their Dukes Hall at the Academy.
-We are looking forward to working with Drake Music and Swiss Cottage School on our new project using Assistive Music Technology to enable inclusive music making.
-We are also very excited this year to be able to be a part of the Proms Praise for Schools performance at the Royal Albert Hall.
+We are very excited about the partnership with Aurora Orchestra as they are providing an enrichment opportunity for our youngest pupils.
+We greatly value these partnerships as they enable us offer a broad music curriculum to pupils.